frantis/ultra-steel/content/posts/4-tips-for-priming-plastic-in-winter.en.md

 ## 1. Keep an eye out for a low humidity day

 I hung a small analog hygrometer on my porch.
-I use it to identify days with 60% humidity or lower.
+I am looking for days with 60% humidity or lower.
 It is an inexpensive item that provides more accurate data than weather apps.
 In my experience, high humidity is the #1 culprit of bad coat of primer.
 If you ever had you primer create texture, clumps or speckles, chances are the humidity was too high.

 ## 2. Warm the can